Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 16:24 "ask and you will receive" "Ask" is a PRESENT ACTIVE IMPERATIVE.
 This focuses on believers' prayers being persistent and ongoing.
 In one sense believers need only ask once, believing, but in another sense, prayer is an ongoing fellowship and trust in the Father; keep on asking (cf. Matt.
 7:7-8; Luke 11:5-13; 18:1-8).

 ▣ "so that your joy may be made full" This is a PERIPHRASTIC PERFECT PASSIVE PARTICIPLE (cf. 1 John 1:4).
-Answered prayer is a reason for our joy!
-Joy is a characteristic of Jesus' followers (cf. John 15:11; 16:20,21,24; 17:13).
+Answered prayer is one reason for believers' joy!
+Joy is a characteristic of Jesus' followers and a clear evidence that they are true believers (cf. John 15:11; 16:20,21,24; 17:13).
+See note at v.
+22.

 ?JOHN 16:25-28